Applicants

 Do your residents pass the internal medicine board exam?

 We are proud to say that our ABIM board pass rate is excellent.
-95% of our residents passed the board exam last year and with 93% passing over the past 3 years (the national average is around 90%).
-We offer a free board review course for all residents to help them prepare for this important exam.
+96% of our residents passed the board exam last year, and 92% passed on their first attempt over the past 3 years (the national one-year and three-year pass rate is currently 87%).
+We offer a free board review course after graduation for all residents to help them prepare for this important exam.

 Do you have a point of care ultrasound curriculum?